-Case studies will become your most important piece of marketing material during the sales process and should be included in your demos, sales decks, and Dock space.
+Case studies will become your most important piece of sales content during the sales process and should be included in your demos, sales decks, and Dock space.

 If you can, you should also show proof of ROI from analyst reports such as Gartner, Forrester, and G2.
 The bigger the company, the more they’ll want these.

 Dock is the first tool built for enterprise sales teams to prove their value to their prospect.

 Dock gives you all the tools you need to move your sales process up-market: